CARTAvis/carta-protobuf/docs/region_selection_and_statistics.rst

     deactivate Frontend

 The backend should be able to cancel the histogram calculation when receiving a specific message from the frontend.
-By sending a second :carta:`SET_HISTOGRAM_REQUIREMENTS` message to the backend, with the region ID set to -2 and an empty histogram list, the frontend can indicate to the backend that the per-cube histogram is no longer required, and the backend can cancel the calculation.
+By sending a second :carta:ref:`SET_HISTOGRAM_REQUIREMENTS` message to the backend, with the region ID set to -2 and an empty histogram list, the frontend can indicate to the backend that the per-cube histogram is no longer required, and the backend can cancel the calculation.

 .. uml::